07:15 Opening of the exhibition/registration - Please note: increased security measures apply!

 Chair: Jochen Kopelke, Federal Chairperson, GdP

-• Omid Nouripur, Member of the German Parliament, Vice-President of the Bundestag,
+• Omid Nouripour, Member of the German Parliament, Vice-President of the Bundestag, Alliance 90/The Greens

 • Gwendolin von der Osten, Chief of Police, Hanover